fengpxu/6to/README.md

 ## Installation

-Download the official demo installer for your operating system: https://alpha.biz/download/
+Download the official demo installer for your operating system: https://6.to/download/

 ## Nightly Releases

 Want to experiment with the latest features and get fixes before everyone else?
-Install the nightly channel to get access to early builds of Alphabiz: https://github.com/tanshuai/alphabiz/releases?q=nightly
+Install the nightly channel to get access to early builds of 6to: https://github.com/fengpxu/6to/releases?q=nightly